LightScale-Apps/StatesJS/README.md

 })
 ```

-Because the styles are being set with JavaScript, you can use all of JavaScript features.
+Because the styles are being set with JavaScript, you can use all of JavaScript's features.
 For example,

 Functions: